Cancer: Home Treatment for Constipation

 - If you have heart failure or kidney failure, talk to your doctor about what amount of fluid is right for you.

-- Be more physically active.
-But check with your doctor before increasing your physical activity, especially if you are getting cancer treatments.
+But check with your doctor before you increase your physical activity, especially if you're getting cancer treatments.
 Talk with your doctor about what kind of exercise and how much exercise will help you.

-- Do not use laxatives without talking with your doctor.
+- Do not use laxatives on a long-term basis.

 Symptoms to watch for during home treatment